What makes a great picnic spot? Shade, trees, hidden places to explore and play.

 Eric Armishaw Park, Point Chevalier

 This park is a great place to watch the windsurfers on a breezy day, and it has a playground too.
 If you hang a left, you can take the boardwalk on the 40-minute Eric Armishaw to Waterview path, but heading right takes you along the shoreline to one of Point Chevalier’s best-kept secret beaches.

 If your kids need to burn off some energy before they sit down and eat, Royal Reserve is the destination playground for you.
 It offers custom-built towers, an accessible junior play area, learn-to-ride bike tracks for juniors and seniors and the only two-metre-wide hill slide in Auckland.
 Should you forget an essential item or simply feel like a spot of retail therapy, Westgate is minutes away.

 End your day out with a relaxing read at the award-winning Te Manawa Community Facility, which houses the local library.

 This park is rich with history and brimming with wildlife.
 It’s perfect for a day trip or a longer stay at Poukaraka Flats campground.
 The parkland has a history of Māori and European settlement, with a pā site and terraces still visible on the headland.

-Find a spot near you with the Auckland Council website's park and beach search.
+To find a spot near you, head to the Auckland Council’s park and beach search.